-Parents have a role to play in supervising the completion of homework since they are naturally in a position to tell whether a student is actually working at home.
-Together we must make it clear to students that part of their progress will involve independent study and that, in the end, their academic success is dependent upon well-developed work skills both at school and at home.
+Parents have a role to play in supervising the completion of homework.
+Together, in partnership with the School, parents support students to understand that part of their learning progress will involve independent study and that, in the end, their academic success is dependent upon well-developed work skills both at school and at home.